Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

 <img src ="images/fig4.png" width =500>

-    Figure 4: identifiaction and quantification of different phases in cement paste matrix using pixel greyscale thresholds
+    Figure 4: identifiaction and quantification of different phases for greyscale SEM images

-Fig 5 shows a converted version of Fig 1 transformed from Viridis to Greyscale and would be used for further analysis
+As a result, Fig 5 shows a converted version of Fig 1 transformed from Viridis to Greyscale, whcih are used for further EDA.

 <img src ="images/fig5.JPG" width =700>

     Figure 5: transformation of input images from Viridis to Greyscale

 The input grayscale images are all having 256*196 pixels with grayscale values ranging from 0 to 255; dark pixels are having threshold values close to zero , and pixels with higher thershold values are brighter and represents cement hydrated products in gray and white colors.

 To quantify diffent phases and the amount of chemica products in images, different threshols are chosen to differentiate between these phases and the chemical products.